 While acute pain is a normal sensation triggered in the nervous system to alert you to possible injury and the need to take care of yourself, chronic pain is different. chronic pain persists.
 Pain signals keep firing in the nervous system for weeks, months, even years.

 Nyloxin provides all-natural anti-inflammatory analgesic pain relief that is non-toxic, non-narcotic, non-addictive, non-steroidal and contains no aspirin or acetaminophen.
-Safe to use without a prescription, it treats conditions that cause chronic pain.

-Nyloxin is 100% Safe to Treat Chronic Arthritis and Joint Pain
+Nyloxin is 100% Safe to Relieve Pain

 Nyloxin is believed to work by targeting some of the same receptors on nerve cells that are also recognized by nicotine.
 These receptors are found in nerves outside the central nervous system (brain and spinal cord) and they are also found on cells of the immune system.
 Specialized proteins in Nyloxin block the action of acetylcholine, a major stimulating neurotransmitter in the nervous system and activator of the inflammatory pathways.
 As a result, the pain and inflammation pathways are temporarily shut off.
 In some clinical studies, Nyloxin pain relieving products could provide prolonged chronic muscle and joint relief.